 command, move the file to the/usr/local/bin

-directory$ sudo cp kubectl /usr/local/bin/
+directory.console% sudo cp kubectl /usr/local/bin/

-Verify the Kubectl Installation
+Verify the kubectl

-When Kubectl is available as a system wide command on your management machine, verify the installed version to confirm that it works correctly
+When kubectl is available as a system-wide command on your management machine, verify the installed version to confirm that it works correctly.

-$ kubectl version --output=yaml
+$ kubectl version

-Connect to a VKE Cluster using Kubectl
+Connect to a VKE Cluster Using kubectl

-Log in to the Vultr customer portal and navigate to the Kubernetes section
+Log in to the Vultr customer portal and navigate to the Kubernetes section.

 Find and select the Kubernetes cluster you intend to access